 BC Corrections and Indigenous justice

-BC Corrections is committed to addressing the over-representation of Indigenous people in the justice system.
-Indigenous people are nearly 6% of B.C.’s adult population, yet they are 35% of the individuals in our care in custody and 27% in the community.
+BC Corrections is committed to addressing the over-representation of Indigenous people in the justice system, transforming our organization and healing broken relationships.
+Indigenous people are nearly 6% of B.C.’s adult population, yet they are 36% of the individuals in our care in custody and 28% in the community.

 We work with Indigenous justice partners to create programs and policies that meet the needs of Indigenous individuals to support them to change their behaviour and help reduce the number of Indigenous people in the correctional system.